-- Glyoxal (CAS no 107-22-2) classified H341 ≤ 100 ppm (0.01% by weight) in the final product if the pH value in the final product is higher than pH 8. - TiO2 (CAS no 13463-67-7) classified H351 inhalation. - Trimethylolpropane (CAS no 77-99-6) self-classified H361 up to ≤ 5000 ppm (0.5% by weight) in the final product. - Dibutyltin (DBT) compounds and dioctyltin (DOT) compounds in sealing products ≤ 5000 ppm (0.5% by weight) in the final product. - Zinc pyrithione (CAS no: 13463-41-7) classified as H360D, is exempted for a transition period until 2024-01-01 for tinting pastes/tinting systems. - Biocide-containing wood primers containing substances classified H361d used for treatment of cut surfaces and end timbers are allowed. - FI: 4,4'-methylenediphenyl diisocyanate, isomers and homologues (CAS no. 9016-87-9) classified as Carc.
-2; H351 in spray polyurethane foams used in element factories and at construction site for sealing of windows when temperature is below 5 °C. - Declaration from the manufacturer of the chemical product, in accordance with Appendix 6. - Safety data sheet in accordance with Annex II to REACH (Council Regulation (EC) no. 1907/2006) for all chemical products.
+- Glyoxal (CAS no 107-22-2) classified $H341 \le 100$ ppm (0.01% by weight) in the final product if the pH value in the final product is higher than pH 8. - TiO2 (CAS no 13463-67-7) classified H351 inhalation. - Trimethylolpropane (CAS no 77-99-6) self-classified H361 up to \leq 5000 ppm (0.5% by weight) in the final product. - Dibutyltin (DBT) compounds and dioctyltin (DOT) compounds in sealing products ≤ 5000 ppm (0.5% by weight) in the final product. - Zinc pyrithione (CAS no: 13463-41-7) classified as H360D, is exempted for a transition period until 2024-01-01 for tinting pastes/tinting systems. - Biocide-containing wood primers containing substances classified H361d used for treatment of cut surfaces and end timbers are allowed. - Sebacate compounds \leq 5000 ppm (0.5% by weight) classified H361 used as stabilizers and UV-protection in SMP-based sealants, joints and adhesives.
+Time-limited exemption that applies until 2025-12-30. - Classifications H351 and H361 for intumescent steel paints in multi storey buildings due to melamine (CAS 108-78-1). - Respirable crystalline silica/quartz classified as H372/H350i with a maximum content of 1% in raw materials.

+- Finland: 4,4'-methylenediphenyl diisocyanate, isomers and homologues (CAS no. 9016-87-9) classified as Carc.
+2; H351 in spray polyurethane foams used in element factories and at construction site for sealing of windows and balcony doors when temperature is below 5 °C. Exemption applies also for fire resistant polyurethane foam used in element factories and at construction site for sealing of façade insulations, elements, transits, and insulations in base floor with a crawl space. - Finland: Two-component injection resin based on epoxy, for repair of individual cracks in indoor concrete decks. - 요 Declaration Chemical products from the manufacturer of the chemical product.
+The declaration is done by the manufacturer through the web portal SCDP. - Safety data sheet in accordance with Annex II to REACH (Council Regulation (EC) no. 1907/2006) for all chemical products.